-One hallmark of the Flinn Scholarship is two funded study-abroad experiences, including a three-week summer seminar in China and a destination chosen by the Scholar.
+One hallmark of the Flinn Scholarship is two funded study-abroad experiences, including a three-week group summer seminar and a destination chosen by the Scholar.

 In the summer after their freshman year, the Scholars travel as a class to an international destination.
 Over the past several years, the Scholars have traveled to China, dividing time between the capital city of Beijing and a rural province.
 Previously, the summer seminar was held in Hungary and Romania.

-In Beijing, the Scholars visit sites such as the Great Wall, Tiananmen Square, and the Forbidden City, engage in daily lectures and group discussions with experts on sustainability, encounter artistic and cultural traditions of China, and study Mandarin Chinese.
-In Yunnan, Scholars stay with host families in rural villages, visit environmental preserves, and participate in community events.
+In Beijing, the Scholars visited sites such as the Great Wall, Tiananmen Square, and the Forbidden City, engaged in daily lectures and group discussions with experts on sustainability, encountered artistic and cultural traditions of China, and studied Mandarin Chinese.
+In Yunnan province, Scholars stayed with host families in rural villages, visited environmental preserves, and participated in community events.

-In addition to the China seminar, Scholars individually choose at least one other travel experience during their undergraduate years.
+In addition to the summer seminar, Scholars individually choose at least one other travel experience during their undergraduate years.
 Options include semester exchanges, language study, and volunteer opportunities that will enrich and complement their academic programs.

 Study abroad complements and broadens a Scholar’s academic program and provides an opportunity to experience the culture and history of other locales and people.

 Scholars have traveled all over the world while undergraduates, spending time on all seven continents, in countries both rich and poor, and in cities large and small.
 Study-abroad experiences for Flinn Scholars can range from a summer to a semester to a year.